Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/upgradable.md

 The basic idea is using a proxy for upgrades.
 The first contract is a simple wrapper or "proxy" which users interact with directly and is in charge of forwarding transactions to and from the second contract, which contains the logic.
 The logic contract can be replaced while the proxy, or the access point is never changed.
 Both contracts are still immutable in the sense that their code cannot be changed, but the logic contract can simply be swapped by another contract.

-Proxy upgradable contract contains state variable `forward_to` in ink! storage that store Hash to uploaded code.
+Proxy upgradable contract contains state variable `forward_to` that store Hash to uploaded code.
 Upgradable contract contains `change_delegate_call` method to update Hash for `forward_to` value inside the contract.
 Only owner is able to call `change_delegate_call` method.

 Upgradable contracts using proxy: